freenas/freenas-docs/userguide/system.rst

    Active Directory bind credentials, must be stored in an encrypted form to prevent them from being visible as plain text in the saved system configuration.
 The key for this encryption is stored on the boot device.
-If the system configuration is moved to a different boot device, that key is not present and these other passwords must be re-entered.
+If %brand% is installed on a new boot device and a backup system configuration is moved to that new boot device, the key is not present and these other passwords must be re-entered.

 **Upload Config:** allows you to browse to the location of a previously saved configuration file in order to restore that